 EU Blue Card: residence title for the purpose of employment

-The EU Blue Card is currently the main residence title that allows highly skilled non-EU citizens to reside and work in Germany.
+The EU Blue Card is currently the primary residence permit that enables highly skilled non-EU citizens to reside and work in Germany.
 To obtain this card, however, several requirements must be met.
-It must be proven that the applicant has obtained a University degree comparable to the respective German one.
-Furthermore, applicants must present an employment contract stipulating a minimum annual income of 52.000 EUR.
+It must be proven that the applicant has received a University degree comparable to the respective German one.
+Furthermore, applicants must present an employment contract stipulating a minimum annual income of 50,700 EUR in 2025.
+Germany adopts a flexible approach for critical occupations, with a lower salary threshold of €45,934.20 for bottleneck professions, new market entrants, and IT specialists.
 Fulfilling these conditions often constitutes a considerable hurdle for many applicants.
-If, however, granted an EU Blue Card, the applicant can apply for an unlimited settlement permit only after 33 months.
+If, however, the applicant is granted an EU Blue Card, they can apply for an unlimited settlement permit after only 33 months.

 New Law: Minimizing barriers for highly skilled personnel